-Theresa Boucher thanked the Board for allowing this opportunity to bring the District together under one plan.
+Theresa Boucher thanked the Board for allowing this opportunity to address the healthcare issue and bring the District together under one plan.

-Irene H. Cooks read a letter that she previously sent to the Superintendent expressing her concerns with regarding the mistreatment of the teachers, staff, students, and families at Kermit R. Booker, Sr. Elementary School by the administration.
+Irene H. Cooks read a letter that she previously sent to the Superintendent expressing her concerns regarding the mistreatment of the teachers, staff, students, and families at Kermit R. Booker, Sr. Elementary School by the administration.